glasnt/talks/2019_05_PyConUS.podium/slides.md

 ???

-you can either give it a URL of an image with a bunch of parameters like the scale, or the colours to use; or you can upload an image.
+you can either give it a URL of an image with a bunch of parameters like the scale, or the colours to use

+You can also ask it to render the result for you.

+Semi-transparent PNG images, let the colour partially through.

 If hosted stateless HTTP containers interests you, come talk to me afterwards.